ReubenBond/pipelines/pipelines.md

 }
 ```

 This code just got much more complicated.
-We're keeping track of the filled up buffers as we're looking for the delimeter.
+We're keeping track the filled up buffers as we're looking for the delimeter.
 To do this, we're using a `List<ArraySegment<byte>>` here to represent the buffered data while looking for the new line delimeter.
 As a result, `ProcessLine` now accepts a `List<ArraySegment<byte>>` instead of a `byte[]`, `offset` and `count`.
 Our parsing logic needs to now handle one or more buffer segments.

 There's another optimization that we need to make before we call this server complete.
 Right now we have a bunch of heap allocated buffers in a list.